-Since the early 18th century when horse thieves were punished by hanging, and winning purses came in the form of shillings or saddles, the competition between fast horses has been an important part of Virginia history.
+Since the early 18th century when horse thieves were punished by hanging, and winning purses came in the form of shillings or saddles, the competition between fast horses has been an important part of Colonial Downs and Virginia history.
 Courses were often quarter mile straightaways in the countryside, horses competing in heats, their owners aboard, flailing away at their fellow riders in order to get the win.
 No stewards were on the premises to assure a fair run.

 It wasn’t until mid-century as affluent Europeans arrived to North America that Thoroughbred racing became the Sport of Kings, mostly for the rich, or those aspiring to a better social status.
 Races were held on grand plantations near the James River, horses being hand walked from other counties and even Maryland to meet up with their competition.
 At least 10 racetracks dotted the countryside in the counties surrounding Richmond and Williamsburg in the early 1900s.